Pseudomonas syringae pv. syringae

 No

-No evidence that seed is a pathway.
+No references found indicating corn seed is a pathway.

 Search the database